golemfactory/yapapi/yapapi/mid/README.md

 How I think we should continue with this project.

-### 1. Implement remaining low-level objects and create a first "working" app
+### 1. Implement necessary low-level objects and create a first "working" app

 Current idea for the first app: capabilities similar to the current Task API.
 Purpose: